Michigan the Olympics

 Jerome Singleton had completed his degree requirements in math and applied physics at Morehouse College in Atlanta, so he transferred in to U-M to pick up a major in industrial engineering and get dual degrees from Morehouse and Michigan.
 He had also squeezed in internships with NASA and at the CERN laboratories in Switzerland.
 Impressive enough, but then consider that Singleton was born without a fibula in his right leg and, at 18 months old, had the leg amputated below the knee.
 Still, the Irmo, South Carolina native won spots on his high school varsity football and track teams, played two years of jv basketball and participated in track for three years at the college level.

 Five current or former Wolverine swimming coaches will in London working for four different countries.
-Current head coach Mike Bottom will be head coach for the cybernetics which includes Milor Cavic, silver medalist in the 50-memter freestyle in Beijing who swam for Bottom at the University of California.
+Current head coach Mike Bottom will be head coach for the Serbian team which includes Milor Cavic, silver medalist in the 50-memter freestyle in Beijing who swam for Bottom at the University of California.
 U-M assistant coaches D r.
 Josh White and Mark Hill will be coaching for Barbados and Ireland respectively.
 Former coaches Bob Bowman and Jon Urbanchek will serve as special assistant coaches for the United States team.

 Mike Bottom, Dr. Josh White, Mark Hill, Bob Barrowman